-- In AccessUH, click on the Office 365 icon () to get access to the online version of Microsoft Office and get your free copies of Microsoft products.
+- In AccessUH, click on the Microsoft 365 icon () to get access to the online version of Microsoft Office and get your free copies of Microsoft products.
 All students can download Microsoft products for free on their personal computer.
 If your computer is slow or your out of storage you can use the web version of the Microsoft suite if you have an internet connection.

 - Check your course syllabi to see if there is any special software you need for your courses.
 Your syllabus should tell you where to get the software.
 AccessUH has a Software Download icon () that you can use to download some of the commonly used software titles.

 - Check your syllabi to see if you will need to access any resources that are only available from on campus like retrieving files on campus servers or logging into a remote computer.
 If so, you will need to set up a Virtual Private Network (VPN).
 Go to the UIT VPN page for instruction.